TheNPCFISH/Snow/README.md

 nameofthelist.snow
 ```
 ### List of functions
-You don't have to type "nameoflist.snow".
-Only "nameoflist"
+You don't have to type "nameofthelist.snow".
+Only "nameofthelist"
+But now I'll show you some examples too with list called "test"
 - addToList(text, listName) *add text to the list*

       addToList("Hello world", "test")